OpenTermsArchive/contrib-versions/Bbc/Privacy Policy.md

 **b.
 When we use other companies to power our services**

 In order for us to give you quality experiences and to understand how you're using our services we often use other companies to process your personal information on our behalf.
-For example, sending you emails about things we think might interest you, or to ask you what you think about our services.
+For example, sending you emails about things we think might interest you, to ask you what you think about our services, or to analyse data on how people use our digital services so we can improve them.

 We make sure that your personal information is looked after as if we were handling it directly.
 We carefully select these companies, only share with them what they need to do the work and we make sure they keep your information secure.

 **c.
 When we share personal information with companies in the BBC family**

 **d.
-When you use another company's service that connects to us, like voice-enabled devices**
+When you use another company's service that connects to us, like voice-enabled devices and connected TV**

-To access our services through a voice-enabled device, like Amazon Alexa, you need to connect your device to your BBC account.
-We'll share an identifier for your BBC account with the voice service.
-It's completely up to you if you want to use the BBC in this way.
+You can access our services through a voice-enabled device, like Amazon Alexa, or a connected TV.
+You’ll need to sign in to your BBC account to use BBC services on your connected TV.
+When you do this we’ll share an identifier for your BBC account with the company who runs the service you are using.
+Make sure to check that company’s privacy policy so you know how it will use your information.
+The BBC isn’t responsible when you access a BBC service through another company’s services.
+It’s up to you if you want to access the BBC in this way.

 **e.
 When we do collaborative research**

 We do research activities and sometimes collaborate with research partners.
 Every now and then we share our content and data with them.
-This might include information we've collected about you.
-But we're careful about what we share and what our research partners can do with it.
+This might include information we’ve collected about you.
+But we’re careful about what we share and what our research partners can do with it.

 **f.
 TV Licensing**

-We share some personal information with TV Licensing, to check if you're using BBC iPlayer and to keep the licensing database accurate and up to date.
+We share some personal information with TV Licensing, to check if you’re using BBC iPlayer and to keep the licensing database accurate and up to date.

 **g.
 Sometimes by law we have to pass on your information to other organisations**